epfl-si/epfl-theme-elements/CONTRIBUTING.md

   1. Update the file [CHANGELOG.md](CHANGELOG.md)
   2. Update the version in the file [package.json](package.json)
-  3. Build an commit the `dist` folder
+  3. Build and commit the `dist` folder
   4. Publish with ``npm publish``

 Deploy